manifold-lang/pymanifold/README.md

   * Fill in the content to match other readthedocs like [pysmt](http://pysmt.readthedocs.io) or [Jupyter](http://jupyter.readthedocs.io)
 * Gather a database of real world microfluidic chip designs and information about their output
-* Implement a machine learning algorithm on this database to improve the library's accuracy in determining if different designs will work
 * Implement abstraction refinement from original project

 ## Authors